softcover/softcover/lib/softcover/template/chapters/a_chapter.md

 <<(chapters/yet_another_chapter.md, lang: text)

-Visit <http://polytexnic.org/book> to learn more about what PolyTeXnic can do.
+Visit <http://manual.softcover.io> to learn more about what Softcover can do.

-[^sample_footnote]: This is a footnote.
+[^sample-footnote]: This is a footnote.
 It is numbered automatically.

 [^pronunciation]: Pronunciations of "LaTeX" differ, but *lay*-tech is the one I prefer.